google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/from_type_to_logotype/content.md

 ## Do logos still matter?

 Ah yes, the perennial question (or argument depending on your point of view) that provides endless nourishment for the design Twitterati and design influencers.
 It’s a moot discussion, of course, because—surprise—logos matter, maybe now more so than ever.
-Now that I’m on my soapbox, I’d like to argue that case, and explain through my own creative process how a successful logo is created: From the initial sketch right through to delivery and application.
+Now that I’m on my soapbox, I’d like to argue that case, and explain through my own creative process how a successful logo is created, from the initial sketch right through to delivery and application.
 Along the way, I’ll explain the creative decisions I make in order to achieve a result that inspires and hopefully resonates with the audience—effectively communicating the idea, product, or brand.

 As design, branding, and marketing have evolved since the mid 1950s—roughly the birth of modern corporate graphic design and marketing as we know it today—so too has the role of the logo, that stalwart of visual and brand identities.
 It was—and is—the first thing someone sees when connecting to a brand or product.
-It’s the signifier that (hopefully) pulls you deeper into the world of the brand that you’re pursuing.
+It’s the signifier that (hopefully) pulls you deeper into the world of that brand.

-It used to be enough that you just placed the logo on whatever you wanted to use to market your brand and that was it.
+It used to be enough to just place the logo on whatever you wanted to use to market your brand and stop there.
 Your identity was defined by the logo and how that logo was placed on everything from letterheads to vehicles to coffee cups.
 But, as we all know, we now live in a world where a logo has become a much smaller part in a very big ecosystem that involves language and empathy, sound and motion, messaging and positioning.
 Having a logo alone isn’t enough anymore to connect an audience with your brand and message.
 BUT (big but), your logo is still that vital first impression.
 That little graphic that people see and associate with your brand.
 The swoosh, the apple, the G, the camera, the bird, the music note—they all immediately conjure up images of what those brands mean to you, beyond the actual logo.
 If you get your branding right, your logo will become a mark of quality, of connection, of belonging—and people will want to own a part of it.

 And now, with everyone living on their devices, the logo has found more relevance than ever, becoming the literal gateway into your digital world.

-However we—and the way we consume content and interact with brands—change, one thing will remain constant: We all need symbols and marks that represent the things that surround us.
-Whether they were carved on stone tablets or an icon on your phone’s home screen, the need for a visual shorthand that communicates ideas and messages is here to stay.
+However we—and the way we consume content and interact with brands—change, one thing remains constant: We all need symbols and marks that represent the things that surround us.
+Whether they were carved on stone tablets or appear as icons on your phone’s home screen, the need for a visual shorthand that communicates ideas and messages is here to stay.

 ## What’s in a logo?
 A logo, a logomark, and a logotype walk into a bar...